 Pathways to Life Specialty School

 This school program provides a transition to adulthood for 18 to 21-year olds with mild to severe disabilities.
 An Individual Education Plan (IEP) is developed and followed for the student’s progress.
+We use the "Essential for Living" curriculum, which measures and tracks progress in communication, behavior, and functional skills for optimum learning.
 Tuition is paid by the school district of qualifying students.

 The Classroom of Life